 - Blood tests.
 Blood samples are collected through a heel stick or a needle inserted into a vein to check a variety of items including calcium, glucose and bilirubin levels in your baby's blood.
 A blood sample may also be analyzed to measure the red blood cell count and check for anemia.
 If your baby's doctor anticipates that several blood samples will be needed, NICU staff may insert a central umbilical intravenous (IV) line, to avoid having to stick your baby with a needle each time blood is needed.

 - Echocardiogram.
 This test is an ultrasound of the heart to check for problems with your baby's heart function.
 Much like a fetal ultrasound, an electrocardiogram uses sound waves to produce moving images on a display monitor.

 - Ultrasound scan.
-Ultrasound scans may be done to check the brain for bleeding or fluid buildup or to examine the abdominal organs for problems in the gastrointestinal tract.
+Ultrasound scans may be done to check the brain for bleeding or fluid buildup or to examine the abdominal organs for problems in the gastrointestinal tract, liver or kidneys.

 - Eye exam.
 An ophthalmologist (eye doctor) may examine your baby's eyes and vision to check for problems with the retina (retinopathy of prematurity).

 If your baby develops any complications, other specialized testing may be needed.

 - Cunningham FG, et al. Williams Obstetrics.
 24th ed.
 New York, N.Y.: The McGraw-Hill Companies; 2013. http://www.accessmedicine.com/resourceTOC.aspx?resourceID=46.
 Accessed Oct.
 3, 2014.